Danfoss's mouse lemur

 Danfoss's mouse lemur (Microcebus danfossi), or the Ambarijeby mouse lemur, is a species of mouse lemur endemic to Madagascar.
 It lives in western deciduous forest within a limited range between the Sofia River and the Maevarano River.
 This species has been found in substantial populations in the Ambarijevy, Anjajavy, and Beanamaolo forests in Madagascar.
 Their lifespan is about 5 years but can live up to 10 years.
-They are part of the infra order called lemuriformes which represents 20% of the entire primates diversity and over 60% of the mammalian genera of Madagascar.
+They are part of the infraorder called lemuriformes which represents 20% of the entire primates diversity and over 60% of the mammalian genera of Madagascar.

 There is no current estimate of the number of individuals present in the wild, nor in captivity.
 However the IUCN red list provides the number of 2.2 to 5 individuals per hectares as the species density and that its population is decreasing.

 Habitat

 Their average individual home range from 50 to 400 ha of dry deciduous forests elevated up to 780 m.
 Their habitat can be separated into sixteen forest fragments.
 They tend to take shelter in tree holes where they spend most of their days to preserve their energy.